 SDUSD has 6 Area Superintendents who are responsible for all schools and issues in their designated Area.
 They are in charge of the Principals, so now that Principals have all the power to decide what GATE classes are provided in schools, the Area Supers are key people who should understand the importance of gifted education.
 Go to your Cluster meetings and talk to them about GATE.
 There are 5 Areas that are based on the high school "clusters".
 Find out more about the Area Superintendents here.
-The school district org chart is here.
+The school district administration is explained here.

 SDUSD schools are organized into 16 "clusters".
 Each one consists of a high school and all the middle and elementary schools that feed into it.
 Some clusters even have foundations associated with them that you can become involved with.
 Attending your cluster meetings is very informative and your Principal, BoE member and Area Superintendent often participate so it is a good opportunity to interact with them and find out what is happening in your neighborhood schools.
 Find out more here.